Jackson State University: Student body

-In fall 2022, Jackson State's total enrollment was 6,906, of which 4,927 were undergraduate students and 1,979 were graduate.
+In fall 2022, Jackson State's total enrollment was 6,906, of whom 4,927 were undergraduate students and 1,979 were graduate.

 As of fall 2020, 67% of Jackson State's student community were Mississippi residents, with the majority from Hinds County and Madison County.
 The top three feeder states were Illinois (409 students), Louisiana (269), and Georgia (220).
 Nigeria accounted for the highest number of international students on campus.
 91% of students identified as Black, 6% identified as white, and 4% identified with various race categories.
 31% of students were male, and 69% of students were female.